erudit/erudit-ps-documentation/docs/source/tagset/element-article-categories.rst

 ..note::

-  There are no restrictions to create sub categories, but it is a best practice to not exceed 3 levels while defining the category of an article in an issue.
+  There are no restrictions to create sub categories, but it is a best practice to not exceed 3 levels while defining the categories of the article in an issue.

 .. _element-article-categorie-example-1: